steemian/publicGood/STEEM.md

 ### The Game

-Very simple game indeed, and easy to play, even for AIs.
-Write a clever AI to play for you
+Very simple game indeed, and easy to play, even for AIs, and psychologically intense.
+Write a clever AI to play for you!

 Each AI will be instantiated XXX times, each one will enter the game with *100 tokens* (completely virtual tokens, this is in no way real money)
 Instances (players) will join tables of ten, then every AI on a table is asked to bet either *10 tokens*, *nothing*, or go *all in*.
-Then the bank will double the amount received and redistribute the total evenly among players, including those who bet nothing.
+Then the bank will double the amount received and redistribute the total evenly among players, including those who gave nothing.
 Each table will play XXX rounds with the same players, where players know the history (but not the name) of their opponents, and can take decisions accordingly
 Players will be shuffled again to make new tables, and play a new XXX-round phase, a total of XXX times; playing a total of XXX (XXXxXXX) rounds.
+You'll have no information on what your opponents did on previous tables (just their current wealth)

 At the end, the players will be ranked on the total wealth of their best instance.

 ### Strategies

 The payoff is maximum when all players on a table go all in, but this is a very risky move, and the richer players on the table won't like it altogether.
-Betting nothing may be a good decision in real life, but remember that the game only rewards the top 4 players.
+Betting nothing may be a good decision in real life, but remember that the Arena only rewards the top 4 AIs.
 Build your own strategy, and be clever!

-### The Contest
+### The Rules

 Write a python class that inherits the `Player` class and submit it as a comment to this post.
 You can submit your code either directly in the comment text or as a link to a publicly accessible git repository ([Gist](gist.github.com) is a perfectly valid choice)